sai-k-kiran/Attendance-management-system/README.md

  Anyway,

   1. Clone the repo
-  2 Go to settings.py in the folder "project"
+  2. Go to settings.py in the folder "project"
-  3. Add the database system you like ro leave as it is
+  3. Add the database system you like(postgres/MySQL..) or leave as it is
   4. Create an admin account.
 Open terminal and enter ```python manage.py createsuperuser```
   5. In terminal/cmd and enter  ``` python manage.py runserver```
   6. Open the browser of your choice and enter whatever link  you get from the red marked area below, it could be different on your pc.